This Is How Much Rami Malek Is Worth

 Often what an actor is paid for a project is influenced by whether they have been nominated or won awards for their work.
 For his role in Mr. Robot, Malek has been nominated for two Golden Globes, two SAG awards, and an Emmy for Outstanding Lead Actor in a Drama Series, which he won in 2016.
 His portrayal of Freddie Mercury has garnered him a Golden Globe for the Best Actor in a Motion Picture Drama, a SAG award for Outstanding Performance by a Male Actor in a Leading Role, and a BAFTA Award for Best Actor in a Leading Role.
 He’s also currently nominated for an Academy Award for Best Actor in a Leading Role for Bohemian Rhapsody.

-Malek’s reported net worth likely hasn’t caught up with the big year he has had, but it is estimated at about $8 million USD.
+Malek’s reported net worth likely hasn’t caught up with the big year he has had, but it is estimated at about $8 million.
 Once the awards season is over, there’s a significant chance that number will increase.

 Most of this information comes down to estimates and ranges.
 The only people that really know Malek’s net worth are him and his accountant.